-Published on September 15th, 2016 | by Tori Tsu0
+Published on September 14th, 2017 | by Contributing Author0

-Autumn Emails: Harvesting the Best Themes for the Season
+Autumn emails: Harvesting the best themes for the season

 The good news is that many of your competitors will likely take a bit of a marketing break, too.
-They’ll reserve their creativity, zest, and drive for the upcoming holiday season.
-That means you’ll have less competition to catch consumers’ interest with your stand-out autumn marketing tactics!
+They’ll reserve their creativity, zest and drive for the upcoming holiday season.
+That means you’ll have less competition to catch consumers’ interest with your standout autumn marketing tactics!

 - Create and promote your own pre-holidays holiday.
-Halloween, Thanksgiving, Christmas, Hanukkah, and Kwanzaa will soon grab all the attention.
+Halloween, Thanksgiving, Christmas, Hanukkah and Kwanzaa will soon grab all the attention.
 Before the traditional holiday frenzy hits, cook up your own promotional holiday.
 For example, a florist or nursery could stage a “First Mums of the Season” event.
 Clothing stores could sponsor a winter clothing sale and dub it “Sweater Weather Week.”
 Have a hardware store?
 Present a “Before the First Snowflake Falls” sale on must-have items like shovels and driveway salt.
 Promote your special events with great email subject lines.

 - Invite customers to “rake in” the savings with a contest.
 Autumn leaves look lovely on trees — not so much on your lawn and driveway.
 People are going to be out there raking away, so why not invite them to rake in the savings, too?
 Send out an email announcing a contest in which participants enter by submitting a photo of themselves raking leaves.
-Offer prizes for categories like the prettiest, funniest, and hardest working.
+Offer prizes for categories like the prettiest, funniest and hardest working.
 Sweeten the deal by offering an email coupon for a discount or freebie to everyone who enters.

 - Help out with “how-to’s.”
 Autumn brings a lot of questions for people.
 What’s the best type of backpack for my kindergartener?
 How do I know how much turkey I’ll need for my Thanksgiving dinner party?
 What’s the safest way to shovel snow and not hurt my back?
-How do I winterize my house, boat, or car?
+How do I winterize my house, boat or car?
 Depending on your type of business, chances are you can help answer some of those questions.
 Send out informational emails with “how-to” explanations for topics that relate to your business.
 For example, a restaurant could offer advice on how to roast (and reheat) the perfect turkey.
 A spirits seller could offer advice on how to pair wine perfectly with favorite holiday foods.
 A pest-control company could provide information on keeping mice and other critters out of your home during cold weather.

 - Promote “You’re Welcome Day.”
 Practically everyone will have a Black Friday promotion (you probably will, too), but you can also roll out something different by celebrating “You’re Welcome Day,” which is observed nationally the day after Thanksgiving.
 After everyone has said “thanks,” it seems only polite to respond: “You’re welcome.”
-Use email to announce the warm welcome you’ll give Black Friday shoppers — in the form of discounts, coupons, free in-store refreshments, giveaways, and more.
+Use email to announce the warm welcome you’ll give Black Friday shoppers — in the form of discounts, coupons, free in-store refreshments, giveaways and more.

 Autumn promotions can be just as hot for business as spring and summer email marketing efforts.
 All you need is some creativity and a great email list.

-© 2016, Tori Tsu.
+© 2017, Contributing Author.
 All rights reserved.